tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/acceleration_models/thrust.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 In some cases, the thrust may not be aligned with the orientation of the vehicle that has been defined.

-For instance, if Thrust Vectoring Control is to be used, with a nozzle deflection that varies over time, the true thrust direction will vary from the x-axis of the vehicle.
+For instance, if Thrust Vectoring Control (TVC) is to be used, with a nozzle deflection that varies over time, the true
+thrust direction will vary from the x-axis of the vehicle.

-In Tudat(Py), this deviation in thrust direction from the vehicle can be defined in the body-fixed frame, trough the thr thrust magnitude definition.
+In Tudat(Py), this deviation in thrust direction from the vehicle can be defined in the body-fixed frame through the
+thrust magnitude definition.
 When using the :func:`~tudatpy.numerical_simulation.propagation_setup.thrust.constant_thrust_magnitude`, a constant body-fixed thrust direction can be defined where,
-when using the :func:`~tudatpy.numerical_simulation.propagation_setup.thrust.custom_thrust_magnitude`, this body-fixed thrust direction can be defined as a function of time, alowing TVC to be incorporated.
+when using the :func:`~tudatpy.numerical_simulation.propagation_setup.thrust.custom_thrust_magnitude`, this
+body-fixed thrust direction can be defined as a function of time, allowing TVC to be incorporated.

 This can be done as follows: